-- A "no-host" Emmys is produced by two production entities: Don Mischer Productions and Done + Dusted at the Microsoft Theater, L.A.
-Live. - Phoebe Waller Bridge wins three Emmys for "Fleabag" Outstanding Lead Comedy Actress, Outstanding Comedy Writing and Outstanding Comedy Series and a fourth Emmy for Outstanding Drama Writing for "Killing Eve." - For the first time, two programs originating from the U.K. win two of the three major awards: "Fleabag" and "Chernobyl" (Outstanding Limited Series). - Billy Porter makes history as the first Black gay man to win Outstanding Lead Actor in a Drama for "Pose." - Relative newcomer Jharrel Jerome is named of Outstanding Lead Actor in a Limited Series or Movie for his role in Ava DuVernay's "When They See Us." - "Game of Thrones" is named Outstanding Drama Series and receives a total of 12 Emmy wins in its final season; Peter Dinklage receives his fourth Emmy for the series, the most individual wins ever for Outstanding Supporting Actor in a Drama Series - At the Creative Arts Emmys, Norman Lear becomes the oldest (96 years) Emmy winner for his Variety Special, "Live in Front of a Studio Audience: Norman Lear's All in the Family and The Jeffersons."
+- A "no-host" Emmys is jointly produced by Don Mischer Productions and Done + Dusted at the Microsoft Theater, L.A.
+Live. - Phoebe Waller Bridge wins three Emmys for "Fleabag" Outstanding Lead Comedy Actress, Outstanding Comedy Writing and Outstanding Comedy Series and a fourth Emmy for Outstanding Drama Writing for "Killing Eve." - For the first time, two programs originating from the U.K. win two of the three major awards: "Fleabag" and "Chernobyl" (Outstanding Limited Series). - Billy Porter makes history as the first Black gay man to win Outstanding Lead Actor in a Drama for "Pose." - Newcomer Jharrel Jerome is named Outstanding Lead Actor in a Limited Series or Movie for his role in Ava DuVernay's "When They See Us." - "Game of Thrones" is named Outstanding Drama Series and receives 12 Emmy wins in its final season; Peter Dinklage receives his fourth Emmy for the series, the most individual wins ever for Outstanding Supporting Actor in a Drama Series. - At the Creative Arts Emmys, Norman Lear becomes the oldest (96 years) Emmy winner for his Variety Special, "Live in Front of a Studio Audience: Norman Lear's All in the Family and The Jeffersons."

-2020 72rd Emmy Awards (ABC, September 20)
+2020 72nd Emmy Awards (ABC, September 20)

-- The COVID-19 pandemic shuts down television production in early March, but the Emmy Awards and telecast proceed on schedule, produced by Done + Dusted and executive produced by Guy Carrington, Reginald Hudlin, David Jammy, Ian Stewart and Jimmy Kimmel. - Telecast from Staples Center at L.A.
-Live, without an audience, by a sociallydistanced crew, the program is critically-acclaimed for meeting the pandemic and the social justice movement head on, and its night of historic wins. - Jimmy Kimmel hosts a telecast featuring just a handful of in-person presenters (Jennifer Aniston, Tracee Ellis Ross, Jason Sudeikis, Sterling K. Brown, Anthony Anderson, Zendaya and Randall Park, but the producers orchestrate 140 video feeds from all over the globe bringing the majority of the night's presenters and nominees live from their living rooms without a hitch. - "Schitt's Creek" becomes the first comedy series to sweep all major categories, winning nine Emmys in total: Outstanding Comedy Series, Lead Actor, Lead Actress, Supporting Actor, Supporting Actress, Directing, Writing, as well as Casting and Contemporary Costumes awarded at five nights of virtual Creative Arts Emmys.
-Eugene and Dan Levy, Catherine O'Hara and Annie Murphy are among those accepting from a socially-distanced cast and crew gathering in Canada. - Zendaya makes history, becoming the youngest woman to win Outstanding Lead Actress in a Drama Series for her starring role in "Euphoria." - Regina King receives her fourth Emmy, for Outstanding Lead Actress in a Limited Series for "Watchman." - HBO's "Succession" takes home Outstanding Drama Series, Jeremy Strong wins Outstanding Lead Actor in a Drama, and the program snags seven Emmys in total. - Tyler Perry accepts the Governors Award for his achievements in television and his commitment to marginalized communities through programs of inclusion, engagement, employment and other philanthropic initiatives.
+- The COVID-19 pandemic shuts down television production in early March, but the Emmy Awards and telecast proceed, produced by Done + Dusted and executive produced by Guy Carrington, Reginald Hudlin, David Jammy, Ian Stewart and Jimmy Kimmel. - Telecast from Staples Center at L.A.
+Live, without an audience, the program is critically acclaimed; it meets the pandemic and the social justice movement head-on and features historic wins. - Jimmy Kimmel hosts a handful of in-person presenters -- Jennifer Aniston, Tracee Ellis Ross, Jason Sudeikis, Sterling K. Brown, Anthony Anderson, Zendaya and Randall Park.
+140 video feeds from around the globe bring most of the night's presenters and nominees live from their living rooms - without a hitch. - "Schitt's Creek" is the first comedy series to sweep all major categories, winning nine Emmys in total.
+Eugene and Dan Levy, Catherine O'Hara and Annie Murphy accept remotely at a socially-distanced cast and crew gathering in Canada. - Zendaya becomes the youngest woman to win Outstanding Lead Actress in a Drama Series for her starring role in "Euphoria." - Regina King receives her fourth Emmy, for Outstanding Lead Actress in a Limited Series for "Watchman." - HBO's "Succession" snags seven Emmys in total, including Outstanding Drama Series; Jeremy Strong wins Outstanding Lead Actor in a Drama. - Tyler Perry accepts the Governors Award for his achievements in television and commitment to helping marginalized communities through inclusive employment programs, and other philanthropic initiatives.

-2021 73 rd Emmy Awards (CBS, September 19)
+2021 73rd Emmy Awards (CBS, September 19)